top of page

 It's easy to implement

-This can only be a good thing, especially as our financial literacy declines with age.
+This can only be a good thing, especially since our financial literacy tends to decline with age as mentioned above.

 Financial literacy declines as we age.